ajtribick/celestia-gaia-stardb/README.md

 ## How to use

+Please ensure you have read through the Prerequisites section and all the steps below **before** you begin.

 1. Clone or download this repository
 2. Open a command window in the repository directory
 3. Set up a Python 3 virtual environment